emiketic/emiketic.github.io/_drafts/2018-09-19-react-native-ci-cd-with-gitlab-and-appetize.markdown

 Also as a service company, we're required to swiftly validate changes by fellow developers, QA officers, and/or clients.

-Automated and continuous delivery is therefore a critical component for us.
+[Automated and continuous delivery](https://www.atlassian.com/continuous-delivery/ci-vs-ci-vs-cd) is therefore a critical process for us.
 Is is very feasible for web apps, but might be more challenging for mobile apps.

 ## Our Approach to CI/CD